-- (F) Within 20 days after the date of mailing of the Division's notice of receipt of the Division Independent Medical Examiner's report, the insurer shall either admit liability consistent with such report or file an application for hearing.
-This section does not pertain to IMEs rendered under § 8-43-502, C.R.S. - (G) The insurer may modify an existing admission regarding medical impairment, whenever the medical impairment rating is changed pursuant to a Division Independent Medical Exam, a Division Independent Medical Examiner selected in accordance with Rule 5-5(E); or an order.
+- (F) Within 20 days after the date of mailing of the division's notice of receipt of the division independent medical examiner's report the insurer shall either admit liability consistent with such report or file an application for hearing.
+This section does not pertain to IMEs rendered under § 8-43-502, C.R.S. - (G) The insurer may modify an existing admission regarding medical impairment, whenever the medical impairment rating is changed pursuant to a division independent medical exam, a division independent medical examiner selected in accordance with Rule 5-5(E); or an order.
 Any such modifications shall not affect an earlier award or admission as to monies previously paid. - (H) When an insurer files an admission admitting for a medical impairment, the insurer shall admit for the impairment rating in a whole number.
-If the impairment rating is reported with a decimal percentage, the insurer shall round up to the nearest whole number: - (I) An admission of liability which includes a reduction in benefits for a safety rule violation must include a statement from a representative of the employer of the specific facts on which the reduction is asserted.
-The statement shall be attached as a separate document to the initial admission.
+If the impairment rating is reported with a decimal percentage, the insurer shall round up to the nearest whole number: - (I) An admission of liability which includes a reduction in benefits for a safety rule violation must include a statement of the specific facts on which the reduction is asserted attached as a separate document to the initial admission.